Particular/docs.particular.net/samples/outbox/sqltransport-nhpersistence/sample.md

  1. On the Receiver console you should see that order was submitted.
  2. On the Sender console you should see that the order was accepted.
  3. After a couple of seconds, on the Receiver console you should see that the timeout message has been received.
- 4. Open SQL Server Management Studio and go to the `receiver` database.
+ 4. Open SQL Server Management Studio and go to the `nservicebus` database.
 Verify that there is a row in saga state table (`dbo.OrderLifecycleSagaData`) and in the orders table (`dbo.Orders`).
- 5. Go the the `shared` database.
-Verify that there are messages in the `dbo.audit` table and, if any message failed processing, messages in `dbo.error` table.
+ 5. Verify that there are messages in the `dbo.audit` table and, if any message failed processing, messages in `dbo.error` table.

 NOTE: The handling code has built-in chaotic behavior.
 There is a 50% chance that a given message fails processing.
 This is to demonstrate that errors can be sent to a separate shared database.
 That behavior is essential to allow [ServiceControl](/platform/#servicecontrol-the-foundation) to pick them up.